sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 These URLs these can be relative or absolute.
 This is also how the default repository is managed.

-All repositories must be an HTTPS URL, or a local file path.
+All repositories must be an HTTPS URL or a local file path.

 The following values are supported:

 - an external repository JSON URL
-- a repository located relative to this one, via a relative path
 - a `file:///` protocol URL
+- a relative path to the current resource

 ```json
 {